oshp/oshp-validator/README.md

 :speech_balloon: Hints:

-Venom return a code different from zero when a test fail or when you try an update and your version is the latest one.
+Venom returns a code different from zero when a test fail or when you try an update and your version is the latest one.
 Therefore, to prevent your script to fail then add `|| true` at the end of your command.

 # Reporting